-Planning Commission Work Session: On September 26, 20246, the Planning Commission held a study session to consider the proposed amendments.
-Overall, the Commission was supportive of the proposed major policy updates to the Ordinance including new protections for heritage trees; a requirement to replace lost tree canopy; and the addition of an in-lieu fee option for tree mitigation.
+Planning Commission Work Sessions: On September 26, 20246, the Planning Commission held a study session to consider the proposed amendments.
+Overall, the Commission was supportive of the proposed major policy updates to the Ordinance including new protections for heritage trees; a requirement to replace lost tree canopy; and the addition of an in-lieu fee option for tree mitigation, which would provide developers an option to maximize the development potential on-site while simultaneously establishing a funding mechanism to plant additional trees in areas of the City currently underserved with tree canopy.
 The Commission was less supportive of protecting native trees on private property without further consideration of the economic impact to property owners and was concerned about the added costs of tree care for property owners if trees were to become protected with adoption of the proposed updates.
 The Commission also expressed concern with several policy recommendations and requested staff continue to explore the following topics prior to finalizing the draft Ordinance, including: